-The behavior of this function might be affected by the LC_CTYPE category of the current locale.
-For more information, see "Understanding CCSIDs and Locales" on page 571.
+Locale Sensitive: The behavior of this function might be affected by the LC_CTYPE category of the current locale.
+For more information, see "Understanding CCSIDs and Locales" on page 524.

-The strnicmp() function compares, at most, the first n characters of string1 and string2 without sensitivity to case.
+strnicmp compares, at most, the first n characters of string1 and string2 without sensitivity to case.